-At no time should an individual teacher/member of staff or academy be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-All staff should refuse to do this, even when asked by a social worker.
-The body maps should be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching.
+At no time will an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
+The body maps will be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching.

-Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g., MASH or the child's social worker if already an open case to social care.
+Any concerns will be reported and recorded without delay to the appropriate safeguarding services e.g., MASH or the child's social worker if already an open case to social care.